spacer

 Antibodies

 Substances produced by the body to protect itself against infection.
-Immunoglobulin E antibodies are produced by the body in an allergic reaction.
+Immunoglobulin E (IgE) antibodies are produced by the body in an allergic reaction.

 Antihistamines

 Medications which block the action of histamine.
-Non-sedating antihistamines relieve allergy symptoms are readily available from pharmacies.
+Non-sedating antihistamines relieve allergy symptoms and are readily available from pharmacies.

 Asthma

-An allergic inflammation of the airways producing swelling, narrowing and the build up of mucus within the airway, leading to difficulty in breathing.
+An allergic inflammation of the airways producing swelling, narrowing and the build up of mucus within the airway, leading to difficulty breathing.

-Beta Blockers
+Beta blockers

 Medications commonly used in the treatment of high blood pressure, heart beat irregularities, migraine, overactive thyroid and glaucoma.